GePachl/Course_Project/README.md

 - further sort/clean and keep only name of activity as 'Activity' by chaining the arrange and select functions

 #### Result: 'Tidy_Data.txt'
 - **transform result dataset with command write.table into file : Tidy_Data.txt (with separator as tabulator)**
-- for detailed information about the variables take a look into the CodeBook ('Codebook.md') in the same folder.
+- for detailed information about the dataset and variables take a look into the CodeBook ('Codebook.md') in the same folder.